 - Made first purchase on May 05

 you won’t find it in surveys.
-This is where customer journey analytics comes into play.
+That’s where customer journey analytics will come in handy.

 Finally, the collected data will allow you to improve customer support, be it through personalized training or practical self-guides.